Here's the truth...

 If relief from grief is not forthcoming, even in a small way, professional assistance might be recommended.
 If a person feels as if he or she is locked into a particular stage of grief, seeking assistance from a professional may be the advisable course.

 There are numerous grief and bereavement therapists providing professional services today.
-There are different types of counseling and therapy options available to an individual struggling with grief issues following the death of a family member or other loved.
+There are different type of counseling and therapy options available to an individual struggling with grief issues following the death of a family member or other loved one.

 These include group grief therapy as well as individual grief therapy.
 There are instances in which a grieving individual can benefit from participating in both group grief therapy and individual grief therapy.